Mizux/cmake-pybind11/README.md

 ![Legend](docs/legend.svg)

 #### Building local native Package
-Thus we have the C++ shared library `libFoo.so` and the SWIG generated Python wrappers e.g. `pyfoo.py` in the same package.
+Thus we have the C++ shared library `libFoo.so` and the pybind11 Python shared library e.g. `pyFoo.so` in the same package.

 Here some dev-note concerning this `setup.py`.
 * This package is a native package containing native libraries.